Posted by Agnes Iley , Monday, October 18, 2010 7:17 AM

 This, for me, was the easiest way of working.
 Like I mentioned before I love working with digital media.
 So I work often with pictures.

-Although I never worked with a viewing frame before, I felt its very similar to the way I work digitally.
+Although I never worked with a viewing frame before, I felt it’s very similar to the way I work digitally.
 I always crop or enlarge areas to get a real focus on that part of the picture I really want to use

 Making marks in relation to real objects?